keskival/universal-embodiment/benchmark.md

 ## Stage 1 - Passive learning

+>> "What are the laws of this world?"

 At this stage we show the system a large number of trajectories in a virtual ecosystem with different kinds of agents with varying goals and affordances.